sethfischer/dotfiles/README.rst

 The Solarized Colorscheme for Vim and dircolors require the terminal emulator to be configured to use 256 colours.

-In Gnome Terminal select `Run custom command instead of my shell` and enter the following custom command:
+In Gnome Terminal select "Run custom command instead of my shell" and enter the following custom command:

 .. code-block:: shell